spark-redshift-community/spark-redshift/README.md

 By default, S3 <-> Redshift copies will not work if the S3 bucket and Redshift cluster are in different AWS regions.

-If you attempt to perform a read of a Redshift table and the regions are mismatched then you may see a confusing error, such as
+If you attempt to perform a read of a Redshift table, and the regions are mismatched then you may see a confusing error, such as

 ```
 java.sql.SQLException: [Amazon](500310) Invalid operation: S3ServiceException:The bucket you are attempting to access must be addressed using the specified endpoint.
 Please send all future requests to this endpoint.